"Voldemort wanted you! Not my son! You told me yourself, the words he said were ‘kill the spare’. The spare. My son, my beautiful son, was a spare."

 -- Amos Diggory to Harry Potter (CC1.6)

-Ministry Official who works for the Department for the Regulation and Control of Magical Creatures.
+Amos Diggory was a Ministry of Magic official who worked for the Department for the Regulation and Control of Magical Creatures.
 Amos is a ruddy-faced wizard with a scrubby brown beard.
 He takes a great deal of pride in his son, Cedric, even to the point of being somewhat rude about it to Harry.
 Other than that, Amos is a genial man who is on friendly terms with Arthur and Molly Weasley, although he didn’t recognize the Weasley children, so the two families are apparently not close friends.

 When in his official capacity, however, he can be very stern and perhaps even go overboard a little.
 His tone with Winky when he interrogates her is very severe; he calls her "elf" instead of using her name (GF9).